mparchment/salsabil-io/src/content/blog/hadith.md

 - *‘Umdat al-Ahkam* by ‘Abd al-Ghani al-Maqdisi

-Now one can move onto studying and memorizing famous narrations in this book, alongside reading its outstanding commentary *Ihkam al-Ahkam* by Ibn Daqiq al-‘Id, which is the greatest book ever written on applying usul al-fiqh.
+Now one can move onto studying and memorizing famous narrations in this book, alongside reading its outstanding commentary *Ihkam al-Ahkam* by Ibn Daqiq al-‘Id, which is the greatest book ever written on applied usul al-fiqh.
+This will introduce fiqh al-hadith, as masterfully Ibn Daqiq al-‘Id deduces the rulings from each hadith.
 Listen to the recorded commentary of Hasan Bukhari.
-This will introduce fiqh al-hadith, as Ibn Daqiq al-‘Id deduces the rulings from each hadith in a masterful way.

 - *Al-Muwatta* by Malik b.
 Anas al-Madani